LeonardoMancilha/Parallax/README.md

 # Parallax
- Parallax made in HTML e CSS
+ Parallax made in HTML and CSS